UPDATED JANUARY 8, 2020

 Google My Business, or GMB, is the “knowledge panel” of information in the right column of search results.
 For instance, searching “tribal core ojai” brings up our panel of information, most of it controlled by logging into our GMB profile.

 GMB managers should use all of the tools at their disposal, including accurate information and regular posting of events, news, specials, coupons and more.
-Google has signaled the importance of Google My Business, and will continue to add resources and tools to the platform for the foreseeable future.
+Google has signaled the importance of Google My Business, and will continue to add resources and tools (such as improved access for chain locations) to the platform for the foreseeable future.

 8. LinkedIn Company Page